 You’ll notice a certain similarity between this data and the skin test data: as pointed out, both are fictitious.

-The test subject was then asked which of these conclusions is implied by the data?
+Researchers then asked the subject: which of these conclusions does the data support?

 – Cities that enacted a ban on carrying concealed handguns were more likely to have a decrease in crime; OR